noizwaves/auth-stubs/README.md

 1) Serve as an example of how major authentication services can be stubbed.
 1) <something about being a ready to go / installable replacement for real services>.
 1) Power a hosted stub service for all to use.

+## Deployment

+This server is hosted on Pivotal Web Services.

+To deploy, run `cf push authstubs`.